nwdigitalradio/n7nix/baudrate/README.md

 ![mDin6 Y Cable after heat shring](images/mdin6_Ycable.jpg)

-* run the following scripts:
+* Assuming you are using a kennwood TM-V71a radio, run the following scripts:
 ```
 both_baud.sh
+setalsa_tmv71a.sh
 ax25-restart
 ```